nikolasil/SharedMemory-Semaphores-MessagePassing/readme.md

-# This project was made during my studies in UOA University and especially for the course Artificial Intelligence 1.
+# This project was made during my studies in UOA University and especially for the course Operation Systems.

 ---